brian14708/wh-briefings/presidential-actions/2022-03/2022-03-23-a-proclamation-on-the-death-of-madeleine-korbel-albright.md

 date: '2022-03-23'
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2022/03/23/a-proclamation-on-the-death-of-madeleine-korbel-albright/
 published_time: 2022-03-23 17:53:57-04:00
-title: A Proclamation on the Death of Madeleine Korbel Albright
+title: "A Proclamation on the Death of Madeleine Korbel\_Albright"
 ---

 Madeleine Albright was a force.
 She defied convention and broke